 - Sampling: GA4 applies data sampling to explorations and reports that exceed certain thresholds.
 BigQuery data is never sampled — you always work with 100% of your events.

-- Thresholding: As we covered in our thresholding article, Google Signals triggers data hiding in the UI.
+- Thresholding: As we covered in our article on GA4 thresholding, Google Signals triggers data hiding in the UI.
 BigQuery receives the complete, unthresholded dataset.

 - Data limits: GA4's standard reports have limitations on the number of dimensions, metrics, and date ranges you can combine.
 BigQuery has no such restrictions — you can write any SQL query against the full dataset.